ELECTRICITY RATES IN DALLAS

 Common questions about energy in Dallas

 Dallas's hot summers and mild winters drive high electricity usage, with typical homes consuming around 1,225 kWh monthly.
-Air conditioning dominates summer bills, often pushing usage higher.
-Choosing plans optimized for higher usage tiers helps Dallas residents manage costs during peak weather months effectively.
+Air conditioning dominates summer bills, making it crucial to choose competitive rates.
+The current market average of 15.61¢/kWh means significant seasonal cost variations for residents.

-Since 42% of Dallas housing consists of single-family homes averaging 1,225 kWh monthly, residents should select plans in the 2000 kWh tier for optimal rates.
-Fortunately, 109 of 111 available plans offer green energy options at virtually no premium (-0.03¢).
+Since single-family homes represent 42% of Dallas housing with average usage around 1,225 kWh monthly, most residents should select plans in the 2000 kWh tier for optimal pricing.
+Consider green energy plans—119 are available at virtually no premium (-0.01¢ above average).